Royal Society of New Zealand: Chief executive

-Di McCarthy was Chief Executive from 2007 to 2014.
-Andrew Cleland led from 2014 until his retirement in 2021.
-Cindy Kiro was appointed Chief Executive from 1 March 2021.
-In July 2021 it was announced that Paul Atkins, Chief Executive of Zealandia, will be taking over from Cindy Kiro on 29 November.
+Di McCarthy served as Chief Executive from 2007 to 2014.
+Andrew Cleland led the Society from 2014 until his retirement in 2021.

+Cindy Kiro was appointed Ahorangi Chief Executive in October 2020, commencing on 1 March 2021; she left later that year on being appointed Governor-General of New Zealand, sworn in on 21 October 2021.

+In July 2021 the Society announced that Paul Atkins would become Chief Executive; he took up the role on 29 November 2021.
+In September 2025 the Society announced that Justine Daw had been appointed as the next Tumu Whakarae | Chief Executive, to take up the position on 5 January 2026.

 Constituent organisations

 The Society has both individual and organisational members.
-Constituent Organisations help the Society identify and address issues relevant to the research, knowledge and innovation sectors, and link into the research information and activities that the Society undertakes.
+Constituent organisations help the Society identify and address issues relevant to the research, knowledge and innovation sectors, and link into the research information and activities that the Society undertakes.
 These constituent organisations are:

-Regional Constituent Organisations
+Regional constituent organisations

-Regional Constituent Organisations (branches) are geographical constituents and include:
+Regional constituent organisations (branches) are geographical constituents and include: